Bmkresak76/windows-troubleshooting-scripts/README.md

   architecture, BIOS version, and model information.
 - `Clear-TempFiles.ps1`: Deletes temproary files to free up system space and impropve performance.
+- `Reset-NetworkAdapter.ps1`: Disables and re-enables the active network adapter to reset network connections.

 ## How to Use